 Display of American Flag

-As a mark of respect for the victims of the senseless acts of violence perpetrated on May 24, 2022, by a gunman at Robb Elementary School in Uvalde, Texas, President Biden has ordered flags to be flown at half-staff at all public buildings and grounds until sunset on December 9, 2021 (see the complete Presidential Proclamation at: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/05/a-proclamation-on-the-death-of-robert-joseph-dole/).
+As a mark of respect for the victims of the senseless acts of violence perpetrated on May 24, 2022, by a gunman at Robb Elementary School in Uvalde, Texas, President Biden has ordered flags to be flown at half-staff at all public buildings and grounds until sunset on May 28, 2022 (see the complete Presidential Proclamation at: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/05/24/a-proclamation-honoring-the-victims-of-the-tragedy-in-uvalde-texas/).

 In observance of this proclamation, the American flags on campus will be at half-staff until sunset on 5/28/22.

 Department of Public Safety